Titles and Affiliations

 University of Texas, Southwestern Medical Center

-- Seeking to understand drug resistance and to develop new approaches to improve clinical outcomes.
+Developing new approaches to combat drug resistance and improve clinical outcomes.

 Dr. Arteaga is Professor of Medicine and Director of the Simmons Cancer Center at University of Texas, Southwestern Medical Center.
 He was formally Associate Director for Clinical Research, Director of the Breast Cancer Program, and Director of the Center for Cancer Targeted Therapies at the Vanderbilt-Ingram Cancer Center, where he also held the Donna S. Hall Chair in Breast Cancer Research and Professor of Medicine and Cancer Biology.
 Dr. Arteaga trained in Internal Medicine and Medical Oncology at Emory University and the UT Health Sciences Center San Antonio, respectively.
 He has over 250 publications in the areas of signaling by growth factor receptors and oncogenes, targeted therapies and biomarkers of drug resistance, and investigator-initiated clinical trials in breast cancer.
 Since 2002, he has directed the NCI-funded Vanderbilt Breast SPORE.
 He is a member of the ASCI and the Association of American Physicians.
 He received the AACR Richard & Hinda Rosenthal Award, a 2007-2017 ACS Clinical Research Professor Award, the 2009 Gianni Bonadonna Award from ASCO and the 2011 Brinker Award from the Susan G. Komen Foundation.
 He has served as AACR co-chair of the annual San Antonio Breast Cancer Symposium since 2009.
 He is Deputy Editor of Clinical Cancer Research and member of the Editorial Board of Cancer Cell and six other peer-reviewed journals.
 He is immediate past President of the AACR in 2015.